bird-house/birdhouse-workshop/docs/source/pywps/clients.rst

 Aim
 ---

-We are going to write use howto use a WPS client.
+We are going to use a WPS client.

 Objectives: